tirth2812/driving_licence_controlled_smart_vehicle/My Role (WORK).md

 - All modules receive **regulated 5V** from a **buck converter** connected to the car's 12V battery.
 - Used common GND rail for stable communication.
 - Fuse added to power input for protection.
-- Relay module isolated to avoid reverse current into Raspberry Pi.
+- Relay module isolated to avoid reverse current into STM32.

 ---

 ## 🔄 System Interaction (From Hardware POV)

 1. User unlocks vehicle → System powers on
-2. Raspberry Pi waits for:
+2. STM32 waits for:
    - RFID Scan (via RC522)
    - Fingerprint match (via UART)
 3. On success: